Postdoctoral Opportunities

 Required Qualifications:

 Ph.D. or Psy.D. in clinical psychology from an APA-accredited program by the start date of the position; completion of an APA-accredited predoctoral internship; and prior experience with both therapy and testing of children/adolescents.
-All degree requirements, including dissertation defense, must be completed prior to beginning fellowship.
-The stipend for the 2025-2026 Fellowship year is $61,500.
+All degree requirements, including dissertation defense, must be completed prior to beginning fellowship (end of August 2026).
+The stipend for the 2026-2027 Fellowship year is $61,500.

 Note: Because this position involves working with minors, university policy requires a criminal background check prior to employment.